-2.4.6.13 Steps for Udrakarsana
+2.4.6.13 Steps For Udrakarsana

-- Step-1: Sit in the squatting position with the feet apart and the hands on the knees. - Step-2: Breathe in deeply.
+- Step-2: Breathe in deeply.
 Breathe out, bringing the right knee to the floor near the left foot. - Step-3: Using the left hand as a lever, push the left knee towards the right, simultaneously twisting to the left. - Step-4: Keep the inside of the right foot on the floor.
 Try to squeeze the lower abdomen with the combined pressure of both thighs.
 Look over the left shoulder.